FrontEndART/SonarQube-plug-in/README.md

 The plug-in is compatible with the latest version 6.7[^1] of the platform, which can be obtained from its [website].

+[Online demo].

+[Demo video].

-SONARQUBE™ is a trademark of SonarSource SA, Switzerland.
+SONARQUBEâ„¢ is a trademark of SonarSource SA, Switzerland.

 January 30, 2018